Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/troubleshooting/index.md

 ### Local Network IP Clashes

-The network configuration picks an IP of 192.168.50.4.
-It could cause conflicts on your existing network if you *are* on a 192.168.50.x subnet already.
-You can configure any IP address in the `Vagrantfile` and it will be used on the next `vagrant up --provision`
+The network configuration picks an IP of `192.168.50.4`.
+It could cause conflicts on your existing network if you *are* on a `192.168.50.x` subnet already.
+You can configure any IP address in the `Vagrantfile` and it will be used on the next `vagrant up --provision`.

 ### Vagrant and VirtualBox

 VVV relies on the stability of both Vagrant and VirtualBox.
 These caveats are common to Vagrant environments and are worth noting:

-* If the directory VVV is inside of is moved once provisioned (`vagrant-local`), it may break.
+ - If the directory VVV is inside of is moved once provisioned (`vagrant-local`), it may break.
-    * If `vagrant destroy` is used before moving, this should be fine.
+    - If `vagrant destroy` is used before moving, this should be fine.
-* If VirtualBox is uninstalled, VVV will break.
+ - If VirtualBox is uninstalled, VVV will break.
-* If Vagrant is uninstalled, VVV will break.
+ - If Vagrant is uninstalled, VVV will break.

 ### Memory Allotment

 The default memory allotment for the VVV virtual machine is 2048MB.
 If you would like to raise or lower this value to better match your system requirements, a [you can do so with the vm_config section of `vvv-custom.yml`](../vm_config.md) is in the wiki.

+Keep in mind that if your system only has 2GB of RAM, then you won't be able to assign 2GB to VVV, you still need some spare for the operating system/browser/editor/etc to use.
+Reducing the RAM given the VVV might prevent some site templates from working, in particular the WP Core development site template.

 ### 64bit Ubuntu and Older CPUs